Dog Bites

 • Punitive damages for reckless endangerment

 If you’ve been injured unsuspectingly by a dog in Fresno, we recommend you act as quickly as possible to retain legal counsel.
-Call our offices today at (559) 900-1280.
+Call our offices today at (559) 900-1280 to get started with our Fresno dog bite lawyer.

 Contact Us